 Prior generations of Americans recognized the powerful counsel of our first president at another time of great peril.
 In 1862, citizen’s recognizing the relevance of Washington’s warning about the fatal tendencies in the republican government.
 With the Constitution endangered by civil war, citizens of Philadelphia petitioned Congress that “the Farewell Address of Washington be read aloud on the morning of that day (Washington’s Birthday)in one or the other of the Houses of Congress.”
 Both houses agreed and assembled in the House of Representatives’ chamber on February 22, 1862.
 Washington’s Farewell Address has been read yearly by members of congress ever since.

 Many religions have established rituals that sustain them from generation to generation.
+The Passover Seder as a framework for a national ritual can take place as part of the national holiday of Thanksgiving.
 As a central part of the ritual, we can reaffirm Washington’s call for recognizing the importance of being Americans regardless of the various, multiple identities we hold important that define and energize us.
-The people of Philadelphia in particular can initiate a civic ritual that builds on Washington’s counsel and celebrates our shared values and develops strategies that promote cohesion rather than division.
-The ritual, using a shared document, that is reflective of the “identity of the users” provides an opportunity for civic reflection and strengthen ties among individuals, families, communities, and nations.
+The people of Philadelphia can initiate a civic ritual that builds on Washington’s counsel and celebrates our shared values and develops strategies that promote cohesion rather than division.
+The ritual, using a shared document that is reflective of the “identity of the users” provides an opportunity for civic reflection and strengthens ties among individuals, families, communities, and nations.
 The ritual allows for patriotic reflection and sharing of hope allowing for a more intimate sharing of common bonds.

-Building on existing material associated with the vision of the United States, (our better angels) we will use digital engagement to develop a document that serves as an organizing activity that explores and celebrates Americanism based on Washington’s Farewell Address.
-The document is crowdsourced, collecting the national documents and other artifacts of the American people.
+Building on existing material associated with the vision of the United States, (our better angels, The Faith of America, What Unites Us) we will use digital engagement to develop a document that serves as an organizing activity that explores and celebrates Americanism based on Washington’s Farewell Address.
+The document is crowd

-Citizens across the nation can join together to discuss strategies to solve problems impacting the entire nation, work to unite across regions and ideologies.
+Citizens across the nation can join together to discuss strategies to solve problems impacting the entire nation, and work to unite across regions, religions and ideologies.
 Using a framework and format that promotes communication and dialogue, aided by digital technology, moderated by a representative nonpartisan organizing body, citizens can educate ourselves to counter the excitation of passions by politicians and other representatives of factions, hold political parties accountable not only during election time by engage with them utilizing tools of active citizenship, take to the streets to petition the government when it doesn’t represent us.
 This process can contribute to a better understanding of the constitutional framework that is central to our body politic/ civil society.
 Perhaps we can focus on a social challenge for which there is wide, bipartisan agreement and work to most effectively confront it.
-One such challenge is the opioid epidemic ravaging the country.
+One such challenge is the COVID 19 Pandemic ravaging the country, or the Opioid Epidemic.